lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `domSep` SHALL be the DER encoded value of the object identifier of the composite KEM algorithm as listed in {{sec-domain}}.
 * `||` represents concatenation.

-Each registered composite KEM algorithm must specify the choice of `KDF`, `demSep`, and `outputBits` to be used.
+Each registered composite KEM algorithm must specify the choice of `KDF`, `demSep` to be used.

 ### Composite Encap